 DIY Wooden Pumpkins… Rustic Farmhouse Style

 I just knew when Mr. Honey Do and I began to remove our old fence one year that I would make great use of every single board.
-And… this Fall they will make the best wooden pumpkins for my front porch!
+And… this Fall, they will make the best wooden pumpkins for my front porch!
 Mr. Honey Do wasn’t exactly ecstatic about the idea of the nail pulling.
-But, it was my determination of pulling nails on every single board that wore him down.
+But, I was determined to pull nails out of every single board.
 About halfway through the nail pulling, he was right there beside me with a hammer in hand.
 We’re a good team!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!